 This project was completed in 2003, and four journal articles have been published.
 One of the publications addresses amphibian response and contains information pertinent to the Type N Amphibian Response Program.

-5.2.7.10 Amphibians in Intermittent Streams Project
+5.2.7.9 Water Temperature and Amphibian Use in Type Np Waters with Discontinuous Surface Flow Project (formerly Amphibians in Intermittent Streams Project)